 By absorbing neutrons, a control rod prevents the neutrons from causing further fissions.
-Control rods are an important safety system of nuclear reactors.
-Their prompt action and prompt response of the reactor is indispencable.
-Control rods are used for maintaining the desired state of fission reactions within a nuclear reactor (i.e. subcritical state, critical state, power changes) They constitute a key component of an emergency shutdown system (SCRAM).
+Control rods are an important safety system for nuclear reactors.
+Their prompt action and prompt response to the reactor are indispensable.
+Control rods are used for maintaining the desired state of fission reactions within a nuclear reactor (i.e., subcritical state, critical state, power changes).
+They constitute a key component of an emergency shutdown system (SCRAM).

-Control rods usually constitute cluster control rod assemblies (PWR) and are inserted into guide thimbles within a nuclear fuel assembly.
-The absorbing material (e.g. pellets of Boron Carbide) is protected by the cladding usually made of stainless steel.
-They are grouped into groups (banks) and the movement occurs usually by the groups (banks).
-Typical total number of clusters is 70.
-This number is limited especially by number of penetrations of the reactor pressure vessel head.
+Control rods usually constitute cluster control rod assemblies (PWR) inserted into guide thimbles within a nuclear fuel assembly.
+The cladding protects the absorbing material (e.g., pellets of Boron Carbide), usually made of stainless steel.
+They are grouped into groups (banks), and the movement usually occurs by the groups (banks).
+The typical total number of clusters is 70.
+This number is limited, especially by the number of penetrations of the reactor pressure vessel head.

-A control rod is removed from or inserted into the reactor core in order to increase or decrease the reactivity of the reactor (increase or decrease the neutron flux).
-By the changes of the reactivity the changes of neutron power are performed.
-This in turn affects the thermal power of the reactor, the amount of steam produced, and hence the electricity generated.
+A control rod is removed from or inserted into the reactor core to increase or decrease the reactor’s reactivity (increase or decrease the neutron flux).
+By the changes of the reactivity, the changes of neutron power are performed.
+This, in turn, affects the reactor’s thermal power, the amount of steam produced, and hence the electricity generated.

-In PWRs they are inserted from above, with the control rod drive mechanisms being mounted on the reactor pressure vessel head.
-Due to the necessity of a steam dryer above the core of a boiling water reactor, this design requires insertion of the control rods from underneath the core.
+In PWRs, they are inserted from above, with the control rod drive mechanisms being mounted on the reactor pressure vessel head.
+Due to the necessity of a steam dryer above the core of a boiling water reactor, this design requires the insertion of the control rods from underneath the core.

 Control Rods usage

 - Control of the reactor and power maneuvering.

 Grey control rods